roessland/most-beloved-go-crud-api/README.md

 Changes:
 - Go 1.21 instead of Go 1.19 as in docs
 - Add gcompat to enable running glibc programs.
+- Always run Gin in release mode when running as a Docker container.
+Go does not need to be compiled for release.

 ```dockerfile
 ARG APP_NAME=most-beloved-go-crud-api